Do you want to make your ugly, broken, yellow teeth look brand new or perfect? Have you looked into veneers?

-This cosmetic dentistry treatment is mainly used to enhance the look of the teeth.
+This cosmetic dentistry treatment is mainly used to enhance the appearance.
 That is why this procedure is often done on the front teeth only.
 This won’t be useful at the back molars as it is not visible.
-Implants are the better option at the back of the teeth as it can withstand the biting force, and the crowns won’t break as easily.
+Crowns are the better option at the back of the teeth as they can withstand the biting force, and won’t break as easily.

 What are the used for?

 Change tooth color: Sometimes teeth can have a dull or yellowish color, whether naturally or due to lifestyle choices (smoking, coffee, wine, etc.) Tooth discoloration can also be the result of medical treatments (for example repeated high dose antibiotics as a child) or trauma which kills the nerves inside.
 Traditional whitening treatments may deliver unsatisfactory results in some cases, or a patient’s teeth may be too sensitive to proceed with whitening.

 Alter shape of teeth: Teeth can be naturally too small or too short, causing you to be self-conscious about smiling.
 This technique allows you to remodel the shape of your smile and efficiently even out differences.